 Crowd Control During Peak Season

-To manage this, Dubrovnik authorities have introduced entry caps for cruise visitors, and there are designated time slots for major groups to minimize congestion.
+To manage this, Dubrovnik authorities have introduced entry caps for cruise visitors, and there are designated time slots for major groups to minimise congestion.
 You’ll also see city staff directing foot traffic at key intersections.

 Want to avoid the chaos?
 Plan your Old Town visit for early morning or late evening.
 Even better—download the Dubrovnik Visitor mobile app, which includes live crowd updates and real-time tips on the best times to visit attractions.